Shr3yash/eSKIMo/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
+This section is the list of any major frameworks/libraries used to bootstrap the subsequent project.
 Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Here are a few assets to work with :

 * [Tensorflow](https://nextjs.org/)
 * [Scikitlearn](https://reactjs.org/)